juniorb2ss/laravel-email-logger/README.md

 # Laravel Email Logger

-Possible to armazenate all emails send by application in Redis, Database or Elasticsearch.
+Possible to armazenate all emails send by application in Redis, Eloquent or Elasticsearch.

 ## Installation